musateduard/express-react/README.md

 ### start mongodb instance

+note: you need to run the mongodb container every time you run the app in dev mode

 ```bash
 docker run -it --rm --publish 27017:27017 --name mongodb-dev mongo:8.2.3-noble
 ```

 ### install backend app dependencies

+note: the backend app uses `mongoose` library for schema validation. you need to install all dependencies before running the app, otherwise it won't start.

 ```bash
 cd backend